srujana-egov/pgr_on_digit3.0/pgrown3.0_copy/Developer_Guide_PGR/Step 2:Creating_Service_Layer.md

     ServiceResponse updateService(ServiceWrapper wrapper, List<String> roles);

-    /**
-     * Search with explicit query params (used by controller GET /search).
-     * Keep this on the interface because the implementation exposes it and controllers call it.
-     */
-    ServiceResponse searchService(
-            String tenantId,
-            String serviceRequestId,
-            String serviceCode,
-            String applicationStatus,
-            String mobileNumber,
-            String locality
-    );

-    /**
-     * Convenience / fast-path: search by id + tenant.
-Implementation may just delegate to searchService.
-     */
     ServiceResponse searchServicesById(String serviceRequestId, String tenantId);
 }
    ```
 To implement these functions from ServiceService.java, we have ServiceServiceImpl.java with contents as follows: